KK-go/learngit/readme.txt

-Git ia a distributed control system
+Git ia a distributed control system.
-Git is free software
+Git is free software distributed under the GPL.